simplysabir/Check-Solana-Balance/README.md

 # Check Solana Balance

-Enter your Solana Wallet address and it will tell you How Much Balance does the wallet have and is it executable or not.
+Enter your Solana Wallet address and it will tell you How Much Balance does the wallet have and is it executable or not. it's a practice project.

 ## Getting Started